Find and Fix Your Strength Imbalances

 Rule 4: Focus on form

 It’s easy for weaker muscles to cheat and avoid switching on.
-You might notice that when you do an exercise with your weak side, your form is harder to maintain or you move faster through an exercise.
-These are both compensatory techniques that happen as a result of weak muscles.
-To avoid this, go slower on this side and really focus on how you perform the movement.
+You might notice that when you do an exercise with your weak side, the form is harder to maintain or you move faster through an exercise.
+These are compensatory techniques that happen because of muscle weakness.
+Avoid this by going slower on this side and focusing on perfect form.

 ABOUT ALINA KENNEDY